 Belgium is known for having some of the highest income tax rates in the world.
 As part of the ‘tax shift’, the government has taken several steps in recent years to increase our country’s overall competitiveness.
 Sole traders and freelancers still pay the (higher) individual tax rates (25%-50%), but if you own a company in Belgium, you will pay a corporate tax.
-We used to have a standard corporate tax rate of 34%, but this has now been reduced to 25% (2020).
+We used to have a standard corporate tax rate of 34%, but this has been reduced to 25% since 2020.
 As of 2020, the additional 3% crisis surcharge no longer applies either.

 Small and medium-sized enterprises (SMEs) can even benefit from a reduced rate of 20% on the first € 100k of taxable profit (any amount above that is still taxed at 25%).
 This reduced rate is subject to certain conditions: